What it costs an idea to cross a border

 I have been working on the same problem for twenty years without quite knowing it had a name.

 It first appeared in a newsroom, in the gap between what a story meant to the journalist who wrote it and what it meant to the reader who received it.
 Then inside the United Nations, in the distance between a campaign built in Geneva and the communities it was supposed to reach in Nairobi, in Beirut, in Lima.
 Then in the studio, in the founder who had spent a decade accumulating expertise that no one outside her immediate circle could see or understand.
 Then in the novel I am writing, in a character who crosses oceans and institutions and discovers that the self she constructed in one world does not translate automatically into another.
+Then in the book, in the institution that keeps reproducing itself precisely because no one inside it has named the mechanism clearly enough to resist it.

 What I learned inside the institution

-I spent more than a decade inside the United Nations system — in Paris, Geneva, and Vienna — working on global campaigns across human rights, justice, gender equality, and digital transformation.
+I spent more than a decade inside the United Nations system, in Paris, Geneva, and Vienna, working on global campaigns across human rights, justice, gender equality, and digital transformation.
 Field work took me to Africa, the Middle East, the Americas, and across Asia.

 The institution was extraordinary at generating ideas.
 It was considerably less extraordinary at making them travel.